-Data protection officer
+5.2 Data protection officer

 The data protection officer (DPO) is responsible for overseeing the implementation of this policy, monitoring our compliance with data protection law, and developing related policies and guidelines where applicable.
+These include the Acceptable Use Policy, Record Keeping and Retention Policy, Photographic and Video Policy and Freedom of Information statements.

-They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will produce an annual audit of the schools UK GDPR compliance which they will report directly to the governing body along with their advice and recommendations on school data protection issues.